coffiarts/FoundryVTT-crunch-my-party/README.md

 ## Compatibility and Dependencies
 - Tested with Foundry VTT 10 in world system "dsa5" / "tde5" (The Dark Eye).
 But I consider it system-agnostic.
-- Some **optional* dependencies are listed further above.
-I warmly recommend to use them, but it's... well... **optional**.
+- No hard dependencies, but some warmly recommended **optional* 3rd-party modules are listed further above (see there to understand why I recommend them).
-- The "EXPLODE" animation of large groups appears somewhat slow.
-That is known and by design.
-I had to build in a 200 msec timeout between every two tokens, to improve stability (no better solution found yet).

 ## Upcoming features
-Some things I am *considering* to do (feedback welcome!):
+Things I am **considering** to do in the future (given proper demand for it - feedback welcome!):

-- `small`: some small feature
-- `big`: some big feature
+- `small`: support commas in token names (by making the delimiter character configurable via user prefs)

 Feel free to follow the ["dev" branch on GitHub](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev) to stay tuned: [https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev](https://github.com/coffiarts/FoundryVTT-crunch-my-party/tree/dev)